bookofproofs/bookofproofs.github.io/_sources/history/20th-century/grunwald.md

 **Géza Grünwald** was a Hungarian mathematician who worked on analysis.
 He died in the Holocaust.

 ### Mathematical Profile (Excerpt):
-* Géza had a brother Gyula Grünwald, born in Pestszenterzsebet, a suburb of Budapest, in 1912.
 * Ármin Grünwald was a house painter who tried hard to educate his sons but struggled to bring in a sufficient income.
-* Géza attended the St Stephen's Gymnasium in Budapest where he was taught mathematics by Lajos Erdős, the father of Paul Erdős.
-* Lajos Erdős realised that his pupil Géza was very talented and he also realised that his family were not really able to financially support their son's education at this school.
 * Lajos supported Géza both with encouragement and with financial support.
-* There were two mathematicians in Budapest in the 1930s who were both named Grünwald, namely Tibor Grünwald and Géza Grünwald, the subject of this biography, but they were not related.
 * Our archive also contains a biography of Tibor Grünwald but he is listed under the name Tibor Gallai which he adopted during World War II.
 * Géza Grünwald and Paul Erdős, who was about 30 months younger than Géza, used to walk a great deal in Városliget public park surrounding Hero's Square close to the city centre of Budapest.
 * It contained a zoo and botanical gardens but Géza and Paul spent most of the time they were in the park trying to outdo each other in mental challenges and trying to beat each other in chess.